ADGRD1

-Probable G-protein coupled receptor 133 is a protein that in humans is encoded by the GPR133 gene.
+Adhesion G protein-coupled receptor D1 is a protein that in humans is encoded by the ADGRD1 gene (previously GPR133).

 This gene encodes a member of the adhesion-GPCR family of receptors.
 Family members are characterized by an extended extracellular region with a variable number of protein domains coupled to a TM7 domain via a domain known as the GPCR-Autoproteolysis INducing (GAIN) domain.

-GPR133 binds androgens, specifically the androgen 5α-dihydrotestosterone (5α-DHT).
-GPR133 is an adhesion G protein-coupled receptor that functions as a membrane receptor for androgens.
-When activated by 5α-DHT, GPR133 increases intracellular cyclic AMP (cAMP) levels in muscle cells, leading to enhanced muscle strength.
+ADGRD1 binds androgens, specifically the androgen 5α-dihydrotestosterone (5α-DHT).
+ADGRD1 is an adhesion G protein-coupled receptor that functions as a membrane receptor for androgens.
+When activated by 5α-DHT, ADGRD1 increases intracellular cyclic AMP (cAMP) levels in muscle cells, leading to enhanced muscle strength.

+Agonists of ADGRD1 such as GL64 and AP503 have potential applications in the treatment of osteoporosis.